Félix Vallotton: After the Nabis (1901–1914)

 In the years after the Nabis, the reputation of Vallotton grew.
 In January 1903, he presented a selection of his works at exposition of painters of the Vienna Secession, and sold several works.
 In May 1903, the Bernheim gallery gave him a one-man show, which brought him good reviews.
 At the end of the year, the French government made its first purchase of one of his paintings for the Luxembourg Museum, then Paris's leading museum of modern art.

 Despite his successes, his financial situation was still precarious.
 He experimented for a time with sculpture.
 He continued to publish occasional art criticism, in addition to other writings.
 He wrote eight plays, some of which received performances (in 1904 and 1907), although their reviews appear to have been unfavorable.
 He also wrote three novels, including the semi-autobiographical La Vie meurtrière (The Murderous Life), begun in 1907 and published posthumously.

 His fortunes changed for the better at the beginning of 1907, with a show at the Bernheim-Jeune Gallery and the sale of thirteen paintings.
 He also presented a painting, Three women and a girl playing in the water, at the Salon of the Société des Artistes Indépendants, which received good reviews.
 He made a trip to Italy with Gabrielle, and on his return painted The Turkish Bath, which was praised by among others the poet and critic Guillaume Apollinaire.

 Vallotton's paintings of the post-Nabi period had admirers, and were generally respected for their truthfulness and their technical qualities, but the severity of his style was frequently criticized.
 Typical is the reaction of the critic who, writing in the March 23, 1910 issue of Neue Zürcher Zeitung, complained that Vallotton "paints like a policeman, like someone whose job it is to catch forms and colors.
 Everything creaks with an intolerable dryness ... the colors lack all joyfulness."
 In its uncompromising character his art prefigured the New Objectivity that flourished in Germany during the 1920s, and has a further parallel in the work of Edward Hopper.

-In 1912 the French government offered him the Legion of Honor, but like his fellow Nabis Pierre Bonnard and Édouard Vuillard, he refused the honor.
+In 1912 the French government offered him the Legion of Honour, but like his fellow Nabis Pierre Bonnard and Édouard Vuillard, he declined.